I Remember Dr. Morris Dunbar – Professor of Biology on MLK Day

 The scale of the riot was the worst in the United States since the 1863 New York City draft riots during the American Civil War, and it was not surpassed until the 1992 Los Angeles riots 25 years later.

-The Detroit Riot of 1967 and the Sociological Phenomena of ‘White Flight’
+The 1967 Detroit Riots and the Sociological Phenomena of ‘White Flight’

-Dr. Morris Dunbar gave me an invitation to Upper Middle-Class Values and Intellectualism by teaching me to become a Bibliophile (a lover of reading books)
+Professor Morris Dunbar gave me an invitation to Upper Middle-Class Values and Iconoclastic Intellectualism by teaching me to become a Bibliophile (a lover of reading books) and to Think Outside the Box

 I am a big believer in giving people their flowers while they are alive.
 I have been thinking of Professor Morris Dunbar, a neighbor who befriended me 50+ years ago in our Detroit neighborhood.
 The following essay is therefore a brief narrative of how someone can plant the smallest of seeds, but reap the largest of harvest if the seed is planted in the right soil.
 Those few and tiny seeds of kindness, hospitality, friendliness, mentoring, family and fatherliness were just a couple of episodes that I can remember beginning in 1968 about 55 years ago when I was about age 7.